oscar-barlow/java-quickstart/2-testing-buildtools-exceptions/ReadMe.md

 # Testing, Build Tools, and Exceptions

 ## Introduction
 This goal of this section is for you to be able to test-drive the development of a simple object-oriented Java app.
+When you've gone through the following sections, complete the challenge at the bottom of this page to consolidate your knowledge.

-This chapter has the following sections:
+## Sections

 1. [Build Tools](2-1-buildtools-gradle-maven)
 2. [Testing, Mocking, Stubbing, and Verifying](2-2-testing-stubbing-verifying)